THE MUDDLE FAMILIES

 William and Edna’s only known child was Rosalie Alberta Gair who was born in Victoria in about 1940.
 Rosalie married a Newey.
 She died at the age of 37, her death being registered in Melbourne during 1977.

 William and Maude’s seventh child (William’s tenth) was Hilda Marion Muddle whose birth was registered at Carlton in Melbourne, Victoria during 1918.
 When she was about 17 years old Hilda married Rupert Barling Goodall, who was about 22, in Victoria during 1935.
 Rupert was the illegitimate son of Augusta Goodall, and his birth had been registered in Williamstown registration district in Melbourne during 1913.
-Rupert and Hilda had at least one child born in about 1947.

-James and Harriet’s second child was James Muddle who was born at Bandon Grove near Dungog in New South Wales on 21 April 1869.
-James moved with his parents to Brisbane in Queensland sometime between 1887 and 1891.
-When he was 27 years old James married 23-year-old Christiana Renie Huet in Queensland on 11 November 1896.
-Christiana was the daughter of John and Christina Huet, and she had been born in Queensland on 20 December 1872.
-James and Christiana had six children; the first four born in Brisbane between 1897 and 1903, and the other two elsewhere in Queensland in 1904 and 1907; two of those born in Brisbane died when only a few days old.
+James and Christina had six children; the first four born in Brisbane between 1897 and 1903, and the other two elsewhere in Queensland in 1904 and 1907; two of those born in Brisbane died when only a few days old.
 Then two years after the birth of their last child James died in Brisbane on 6 May 1909, at the age of 40, and he was buried in South Brisbane Cemetery on 7 May 1909.

-Sixteen years after James' death Christiana, at the age of 42, married widower Charles James Ruttley on 27 March 1915.
+Sixteen years after James' death Christina, at the age of 42, married widower Charles James Ruttley on 27 March 1915.
 Charles had been born in New South Wales, he had married Elizabeth Jury in Brisbane during 1902 and they had three children before Elizabeth died and was buried in Toowong Cemetery in Brisbane on 18 February 1913.
-Christiana died at the age of 71, and she was buried in the same grave as her first husband, James Muddle, in South Brisbane Cemetery on 28 November 1944.
+Christina died at the age of 71, and she was buried in the same grave as her first husband, James Muddle, in South Brisbane Cemetery on 28 November 1944.

-James and Christiana’s second child was Norman William Muddle who was born at Brisbane in Queensland on 2 November 1899.
+James and Christina’s second child was Norman William Muddle who was born at Brisbane in Queensland on 2 November 1899.
 Norman died at Brisbane on 17 November 1899, when he was only 15 days old, and he was buried in Toowong Cemetery, Brisbane on 18 November 1899 in a grave that was also to be used for his brother Henry John Muddle.

-James and Christiana’s third child was Pearlie Josephine Muddle who was born at Brisbane in Queensland on 3 March 1901.
+James and Christina’s third child was Pearlie Josephine Muddle who was born at Brisbane in Queensland on 3 March 1901.
 When she was 21 years old Pearlie married Ewald Franz Baumann, who was about 31, in Queensland on 19 August 1922.
 Ewald was the son of Gottfried and Rosina Baumann, and his birth had been registered in Queensland during 1891.

-James and Christiana’s fourth child was Henry John Muddle who was born at Brisbane in Queensland on 8 September 1903.
+James and Christina’s fourth child was Henry John Muddle who was born at Brisbane in Queensland on 8 September 1903.
 Henry died at Brisbane on 19 September 1903, when only 11 days old, and he was buried in Toowong Cemetery, Brisbane on 21 September 1903 in the same grave as his brother Norman William Muddle.

-James and Christiana’s fifth child was Lillian Christina Muddle who was born in Queensland on 2 September 1904.
+James and Christina’s fifth child was Lillian Christina Muddle who was born in Queensland on 2 September 1904.
 When she was 24 years old Lillian married Hugh Alwyn Millikan in Queensland on 2 February 1929.

-James and Christiana’s sixth child was Thelma May Muddle who was born in Queensland on 16 March 1907.
+James and Christina’s sixth child was Thelma May Muddle who was born in Queensland on 16 March 1907.
 When she was 25 years old Thelma married Stephen Gow in Brisbane on 6 August 1932.

 James and Harriet’s third child was Elizabeth Amelia Muddle who was born in Dungog registration district in New South Wales on 10 December 1870.
 Elizabeth moved with her parents to Queensland where she died in Brisbane on 28 March 1891, at the age of 20, and was buried in South Brisbane Cemetery on 29 March 1891 in a grave that was also to be used for her father.